Child Custody & Visitation: Protecting What Matters Most

 In the statutes governing child custody rights and child visitation rights, New Jersey divides custody into two distinct types:

-- Legal custody, which is the legal right to make important decisions about your child's life, including religious upbringing, medical care and education.
-Legal Custody in New Jersey is generally shared between both parents unless there are strong reasons for a court to determine otherwise.
+- Legal custody: The legal right to make important decisions about your child’s life, including religious upbringing, medical care and education.
+Legal custody in New Jersey is generally shared between both parents unless there are strong reasons for a court to determine otherwise.

-- Residential or physical custody, which is where your child will live on a day-to-day basis.
+- Residential or physical custody: Where your child will live on a day-to-day basis.

-In most divorces, one parent will have primary residential custody and the other parent will have visitation.
-A basic visitation schedule could be every other weekend, one night during the week, alternate holidays and an extended period of time in the summer.
+In some divorces, one parent will have primary residential custody and the other parent will have visitation.
+A basic visitation schedule could include every other weekend, one night during the week, alternate holidays and an extended period of time in the summer.
 However, many other arrangements can be negotiated between the parents.

-Attorney Andrew Wolfenson takes a practical approach to resolving child custody and visitation issues.
+We take a practical, child-first approach to resolving child custody and visitation issues.
 We will explore solutions to avoid costly, prolonged litigation.
 A parenting plan is often a delicate balancing act.
-In the end, it is the best interests of the child that are most important.
+In the end, it is always the best interests of the child that are most important.

-Child custody and visitation arrangements can be changed if there is a significant change in circumstances in the future.
+Child custody and visitation arrangements can be modified if there is a significant change in circumstances in the future.